nampacx/ChatWithOwnData/README.md

-So far, this project uses Azure Storage Account, Azure Functions and Azure OpenAI to put transcript data in an Azure cognitive Search Service.

-Whats right now missing in this repository is the prompt flow which is brings together azure search and azure openai.
-This will later be added.
-The promptflow endpoint deployment will than provide the "ML"-settings.
+This is a sample project to show case how to use Azure OpenAI and Azure Search to Search your own data.

 # deploy azure resource